 - Salt

-Start by dicing your onions.
-I like to dice them because if you only slice them, they'll be too big for your chips!
+Heat the butter in a skillet over medium heat and dice your onions.
+Note: I like to dice them because if you only slice them, they'll be too big for your chips!

 When they're finished, add 3.5 tablespoons of coconut aminos to the pan slowly, stirring as you go.
 Cook a bit longer to let the mixture thicken and incorporate the flavors.

 When it's cooled, add it to the sour cream or yogurt.
-Mix thorouhly.
+Mix thoroughly.

 - Skillet